 This course incorporates student experiences from clinical courses into discussion, group activities, and case presentations.
 Students communicate, problem-solve, and present challenging cases and complicated professional situations within a group atmosphere.
-Students will develop a resume and a plan for obtaining a job after graduation.
-Students will prepare for the Physical Therapist Assistant licensure exam.
-Legal and ethical practices, professional success, and lifelong learning are emphasized.
+Students develop a plan to prepare for the PTA licensure exam.
+Success for obtaining a job in the field of physical therapy is discussed.
+Legal and ethical practices, professional growth, and lifelong learning are emphasized.